 GoDaddy.com for my web hosting/email blasts.
 It has been a time sucking, bad experience from the beginning, and now I don’t have the resources to take on something better.
 It is nearly impossible to get my logo on the website, and the emails always send in different formats than what I created.
 It makes my business look sloppy, which is the antithesis of my overall marketing goal.

 Bonus: Is there anything else you’d like to share with the ShopKeep POS Merchant Community?

 Starting and running a store can be very stressful and lonely at times.
 The only people who understand retail is other retailers, and they are also too busy to get together.
 In a small town like mine, I wouldn’t feel comfortable talking about my ups and downs anyway.
 Most people don’t understand margins, they just want the best deal.
 I swear that some customers think that the product just magically appears on the shelves and that owners are rich from all the sales.
 I wish!
 My daily joy comes from our regular customers and all the praise from the new ones.

 p.s.
 Now that I’m approaching my 1 year anniversary, it’s nice to recap and remember why I did all this in the first place.
 Shopkeep took me a while to set up in the beginning, but now that our inventory, UPC’s and pricing is all entered, I would absolutely fail without it.
 I am so glad I discovered ShopKeep, thank you!

 — A huge thank you to Karen for taking the time to share her story with the ShopKeep Community.
-If you’d like to find out more about her business, check her out her website or look up her store on Facebook and show your support.
+If you’d like to find out more about her business, check her out her store on Facebook and show your support.